Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 Explore the emblematic Olavinlinna Castle, a 15th-century castle and the northernmost medieval stone fortress in Finland that functioned as a strategic fortress along the borders of the Russian and Swedish Empires.

-Wonder through the Old Town of cobblestone streets and wooden buildings of every color you can think of.
-For trendy restaurants, cafes, and bars, walk along Linnankatu, which is actually a stone’s throw away from the medieval castle.
+Wander through the Old Town of cobblestone streets and wooden buildings in every color you can think of.
+For trendy restaurants, cafes, and bars, walk along Linnankatu, which is a stone’s throw away from the medieval castle.

 Paddle through the nearby Linnansaari National Park and catch glimpses of the Saima Ringed Seal on a kayak or canoe, or take a steamboat cruise from the harbor and pass by numerous small islands sprinkled with quaint summer houses.